victorkuster/community-insights-bot/README.md

 * Ollama must be running locally if used
 * OpenAI is optional and requires credits
 * You can change models and provider in `config.js`
+* Short or low-value messages can be filtered out using `minimumMessageLength` (default: 10), helping improve the quality of generated insights

 ---